 A close company (which generally includes owner managed companies) is taxed in certain circumstances when it has made a loan or advance to individuals or their family members who have an interest or shares in the company (known as participators).
-The tax charge is 25% of the loan if it is outstanding nine months after the end of the accounting period.
-The tax charge has been increased to 32.5% for loans made on or after 6 April 2016.
+The tax charge is 32.5% of the loan if it is outstanding nine months after the end of the accounting period.
+The tax charge has been increased from 25% for loans made prior to 6 April 2016.
 The tax charge is repaid to the company nine months after the end of the accounting period in which the loan is repaid.